 What level of support will you need?

 For those who want to brave the development of your website themselves, you’ll probably need an adequate level of support.
-GoDaddy used to be amazing with their support staff.
-Unfortunately, now they are so bloated from growing too quickly that they have quickly become one of the worst hosting companies if you need an adequate level of support.
+GoDaddy used to be amazing with its support staff.
+Unfortunately, now they are so bloated from growing too quickly that they have quickly become one of the worst hosting companies if you need adequate support.